DarkOxygen123/Phython-Chess-game/README.md

 # Phython-Chess-game

-Python-Console game
+Python-Terminal Chess game
-Only using basic python tools no Pygame
+Only using basic python tools no Pygame or any other libraries

 To play all instructions will be given when the program is run